Edited by: Keri Stooksbury

 Without a doubt, this is one of the most valuable sweet spots in the entire world.
 This ranking isn’t just for Virgin Atlantic redemptions.
-Whereas most airlines charge upwards of 200,000 points for round-trip first class to Asia, Virgin Atlantic charges a little more than half of that.
+Whereas most airlines charge upwards of 200,000 points for round-trip first class to Asia, Virgin Atlantic charges half of that.

 This is a timeless and classic aspirational redemption on one of the best first class airlines in the world.
 These first class flights are on All Nippon Airways (ANA), which is one of the largest airlines in Japan.

 Virgin Atlantic divides the U.S. and has incredible premium cabin values: